khalidwalidalamri/khalidwalidalamri/README.md

 ## 🤝 Let's Connect!

 Whether you want to discuss security, work together on a project, or just say hi—my inbox is always open.
-You can also connect on [LinkedIn](https://www.linkedin.com/in/khalidwalamri/) (add your link here).
+You can also connect on [LinkedIn](https://www.linkedin.com/in/khalidwalamri/)

 ---

 **Always learning.
 Always sharing.
 Always securing.**